benjaminbluhm/econometrics_at_scale/README.md

-# Practical Guide to Econometrics at Scale in PySpark
+# Time Series Econometrics at Scale - A Practical Guide to Parallel Computing in (Py)Spark
-The repository contains the source code and dataset to reproduce the parallel forecasting exercise described in the following paper:
+The repository contains the source code and dataset to reproduce the parallel forecasting exercise described in the paper

-...